 This article is written by Hal Mitchell, a frequent sponsor, and contributor to LAMP.
+Below, he freely expresses his feelings and opinions on the LDS Church's administration of its own Home Teaching program.
 I am the world's worst home teacher.
-Every time I go out it is never because I am concerned about the welfare of individuals, it is without a doubt because I am worried about being embarrassed for not doing it and … Continue reading Why the Home Teaching Program Does More Harm than Good
+Every time I go out it is never because I am concerned about the welfare … Continue reading Why the Home Teaching Program Does More Harm than Good

 Note: The following essay was contributed by frequent contributor Scott S. Mitchell.
 In the one of the most enigmatic scriptures in the entire Bible, the apostle Paul, in writing to the Corinthians about the universality of the resurrection, said these words: “Else what shall they do which are baptized for the dead, if the … Continue reading Baptism for the Dead: True Christian Doctrine and Practice, or LDS Construction?